-The endoscopist gently inserts the scope into your bottom and passes it through to your colon (large bowel).
+The specialist gently inserts the scope into your bottom and passes it through to your colon (large bowel).
 During the procedure, air is put into your colon to give a clear view of its lining.
 You may experience some wind-like pains but they will not last long.

-The colonoscopy procedure usually takes 30 minutes but times can vary considerably.
+The colonoscopy procedure usually takes 30 minutes.
+But times can vary considerably.

 After your colonoscopy